Bounding the Error of Value Functions in Sobolev Norm Yields Bounds on Suboptimality of Controller Performance: Optimal Control Problems

+The Dynamic Programming (DP) method allows one to obtain an optimal controller by solving HJB PDE: where we define the Hamiltonian as {Given a differentiable solution to the HJB PDE~\eqref{eqn: general HJB PDE}, $V^*$, an optimal controller may be constructed by minimizing the Hamiltonian~\cite{liberzon2011calculus}: }

-\end{theorem} Note that Theorem~\ref{thm: value functions construct optimal controllers} requires the solution to the HJB PDE to be differentiable.
-In practice this condition is often relaxed using a generalized notion of a solution to the HJB PDE, called a viscosity solution.
-For brevity we do not define the viscosity solution and instead refer the reader to~\cite{crandall1983viscosity}.
-For class L (Defn.~\ref{ass: conditions on OCP}) OCPs it can be shown that the VF, defined in Eq.~\eqref{opt: optimal control probelm}, is the unique viscosity solution of the HJB PDE~\eqref{eqn: general HJB PDE} and is Lipschitz continuous.
+Note, the HJB PDE may not possess a classical differentiable solution.
+However, it can be shown under mild assumptions that the HJB PDE will always admit a ``viscosity solution'' -- See, e.g.~\cite{crandall1983viscosity}.
+Furthermore, for class L (Defn.~\ref{ass: conditions on OCP}) OCPs, it can be shown that the VF (as defined in Eq.~\eqref{opt: optimal control probelm}) is the unique viscosity solution of the HJB PDE~\eqref{eqn: general HJB PDE} and is Lipschitz continuous.